DaedalusHyperboreus/steam-tweaks/README.md

 A set of tools that unlock various quality of life improvements for Steam on Linux with a particular focus on SteamOS and GamerOS.

 ## Installation
-Install to Arch Linux from the AUR as `steam-tweaks`.
-Available by default on GamerOS.
+On Arch Linux, install `steam-tweaks` from the AUR.
+On GamerOS, the package is pre-installed.

 ## Usage
 If you use GamerOS or use `steamos-compositor-plus` and have `steam-tweaks` installed all the tools will run automatically when the Steam session starts.